IBM/raft-fabric-sample/README.md

 ```

 Now, you've downloaded the binaries needed to run this code sample, and have the front end web-app to
 go along with it.
-Go ahead and follow the pattern from [step 2](https://github.com/IBM/raft-fabric-sample#step-2-optional-clean-your-docker-images) above.
+Go ahead and follow the pattern from [step 2](https://github.com/IBM/raft-fabric-sample#step-2-optional-clean-your-docker-images) above, starting with the `byfn` command, since you are already in the `first-network` repo.